-- Four judges are suggested for this round.
+• Four judges are suggested for this round.
 At least one judge must be a certified UpDog Freestyle judge.
-See the UpDog website for details on becoming certified. - A head judge should be appointed.
-The head judge must be a certified UpDog Freestyle judge.
+See the UpDog website for details on becoming certified.

-- The head judge pairs each judge with one of the four criterion categories (human performance, dog performance, teamwork, and success).
+- A head judge should be appointed.
+The head judge must be a certified UpDog Freestyle judge. - The head judge pairs each judge with one of the four criterion categories (human performance, dog performance, teamwork, and success).
 The least experienced judge should be paired with the success category.
-UpDog suggests that the human judge have at least two years of experience playing freestyle. - See each of the three separate judges worksheets for details on the criteria for human performance, dog performance, and teamwork.
-Each category has been broken down into 5 or 6 subcategories.
-A judge may award up to 5 points in each subcategory and may award half point increments.
-The "Tricks" category is the only category worth more than 5 points.
-It is worth 10 points.
+UpDog suggests that the human judge have at least two years of recent experience playing freestyle. - See each of the three separate judges worksheets for details on the criteria for human performance, dog performance, and teamwork.
+Each category has been broken down into 6 subcategories.
+A judge may award up to 5 points in each subcategory and may award half quarter point increments.
 The highest combined score possible for each of the three categories (Human, Dog, Team) is 30 points. - If only three judges are available, a club may choose to utilize the three judge format.
 In this format, the team category is split between the human and dog judge.
 The teams will be judged on the same criteria as in the four judge format and will have the opportunity to earn the same amount of points.
 In the three judge format, the human and dog judge will each be evaluating three additional sub categories.
 It is required that both the human and dog judge be certified UpDog freestyle judges in order to utilize the three judge format.
 If using this format, refer to the altered judges worksheets labeled as "3 judge format" at the top of the worksheet. - The success category is worth ten points.
 The success judge records the number of throws or rollers during a round and the number of catches.
 At the end of the round the judge should divide the number of catches by the number of throws/rollers.
-This will yield a decimal that the judge will multiply by 10 (move the decimal 1 place to the right) and round to the nearest half point.
+This will yield a decimal that the judge will multiply by 10 (move the decimal 1 place to the right) and round to the nearest half quarter point.